hdShang/arxiv-daily/docs/cs-AI/2025-05-13/papers/250508728v2-securing-rag-a-risk-assessment-and-mitigation-framework.md

 ---
 layout: default
-title: Securing RAG: A Risk Assessment and Mitigation Framework
+title: "Securing RAG: A Risk Assessment and Mitigation Framework"
 ---

 # Securing RAG: A Risk Assessment and Mitigation Framework